Muini/easy-ecs/readme.md

 ### Prerequisites

-Just get a simple javascript project with npm support and Parcel builder (to support ES7) for exemple.
+Just get a simple javascript project with npm support and Parcel builder (to support ES7) for example.

 ⚠️ Note: Very early developement, expect breaking changes.